Drivers with Disabilities in IowaCompare Car Insurance Quotes in 3 Steps

 - The driver has been diagnosed with lung disease, a cardiac condition, a neurological disorder, severe arthritis, or an orthopedic ailment that severely limits his or her ability to walk.

-To receive a parking permit, complete an application form and provide a medical statement from a physician or other qualified health care professional.
+To receive a parking permit, complete an Application for Persons With Disabilities Parking Permit for Iowa Residents (Form 411055) and provide a medical statement from a physician or other qualified health care professional.
 The application can be returned to your nearest driver's license station or County Treasurer's office.

 There is no cost to apply for a disability parking permit or license plate.
 However, drivers must still continue to pay their annual vehicle registration fees.